status-im/cicada/_docs/roadmap.md

     - Provide clear examples or a quick-start guide for each feed type.

 ---

-## Listener Specification for App Integration

-- **Goal**: Define how the Status app or similar clients manage and connect to Cicadian-type broadcasts.
-- **Tasks**:
-  - Finalise the **listener spec**, treating it as a “local bot type” (e.g., `type: listener`) that subscribes to broadcast channels.
-  - Integrate with Flexsurfer’s **timeline and claimed-channel model** for persistent feed discovery and subscription.
-  - Specify how subscriptions are stored, verified, and displayed to the user in a privacy-conscious manner.

 ## Privacy Controls and HTTP Access Policy